hubci/arc/README.md

 ### Linux

-There are a few ways you can install arc on a Linux amd64 or arm64 system.
+There are a few ways you can install arc on a Linux amd64, arm64, or armhf system.

 #### Ubuntu Apt Repository (recommended)
 I (Ricardo N Feliciano) run an Apt/Debian repository for a lot of my software, which includes Arc.